Last Updated on January 17, 2023

 Here are some of the main criticisms of the Elliott Wave theory:

 - The theory is very subjective, as different traders may have different interpretations of the same wave pattern.

 - Critics also argue that the Elliott Wave theory does not have a high degree of predictive power, as the patterns may not get repeated.

 - The theory is not based on any scientific evidence, and there is no concrete proof that the market moves in the way the theory proposes.

 There is no best timeframe for trading the Elliot Wave strategy.
 It depends on your trading style and personality.
 If you are a day trader, you would want to trade on intraday timeframes, such as hourly, 30-minute, 15-minute, and so on.
 But if you are a swing trader, you would have to track the waves on the daily timeframe.

 Is Elliot Wave testable?

-Unlike many of the other indicators, the interpretation of the Elliot Wave theory is highly subjective, and therefore, almost impossible to test.
-For example, when there is a moving average crossover or when the stochastic is in the overbought territory, there’s no second guessing.
+Unlike many of the other indicators, the interpretation of the Elliot Wave theory is highly subjective, and therefore, almost impossible to backtest Elliot Wave.
+For example, when there is a moving average crossover or when the stochastic strategy is in the overbought territory, there’s no second guessing.